enze-chen/mi-book-2021/week_1/01/module.md

 ### Assessments

 To help build understanding and collect feedback, there will be a scaffolded sequence of assessments, which are a mix of reading, writing, coding, and making presentations.
-These are (or at least, should be) low stakes and implemented with the following considerations in mind:
+These are (or at least, should be) individually low stakes and implemented with the following considerations in mind:

 - You will **learn by doing**, which is particularly important when it comes to data science and programming.
 - Much of the coding, even in self-_directed_ research, will be done in **groups**.